x00tex/hackTheBox/Boxes/linux/Retired/developer/README.md

 ![](screenshots/sentry-django.png)

-Registering new account and login don't give anything intresting. but login with django admin creds with email `Jacob@developer.htb` got admin panel in sentry.
+Registering new account and login don't give anything interesting. but login with django admin creds with email `Jacob@developer.htb` got admin panel in sentry.

 ## Django Deserialization